 Computational Fluid Dynamic Simulations

 Due to our renowned experience and specialist technology, we are able to offer a holistic analysis of the benefits of Wind Propulsion Technology (WPT).
+We have formed part of the Windship development team, commissioned to run an extensive Computational Fluid Dynamic programme, the first stage was to further improve the design and performance of the solid wings.

 Dr.-Ing Rodrigo Azcueta, Managing Director of Cape Horn Engineering, comments ”We are extremely proud to be part of the team led by Windship Technology for this exciting project, running a Computational Fluid Dynamic programme to further improve the design of the solid wings.
 One of the key focuses of our project is to provide a clearer, unbiased and more detailed analysis of the new technologies available.
 This allows interested parties to be confident in the investment of greener technology.
 The analytical evidence provided will give businesses a clearer understanding of the potential savings that can be realised with the implementation of the green propulsion systems.
 Without significant mitigating action it is projected that the global shipping industry could account for almost a fifth of carbon emissions by 2050.”